awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

 1. The `start-date` option allows you to delay activation of a maintenance window until a specified future date\.
 The `end-date` option allows you to set a date and time in the future after which the maintenance window no longer runs\.
 Specify the options in ISO\-8601 Extended format\.

-   Run the following command to specify a date and time range for regularly scheduled maintenance window executions:
+   Run the following command to specify a date and time range for regularly scheduled maintenance window executions\.

 ------
 #### [ Linux & macOS ]